osamashabih6960/Serverless-Deployment-Ml-Project-Using-Mlops/README.md

-# Serverless-Deployment-Ml-Project-Using-Mlops
+# LY-Serverless-Deployment
-This is mini project to
+This is a mini project to demonstrate serverless deployment on AWS.